Skip to main content

 Data collection plugins communicate with the main Netdata process via ephemeral, in-memory, pipes that are inaccessible to any other process.

-When Netdata agents are claimed to Netdata Cloud, the communication happens via MQTT over Web Sockets over TLS, and public/private keys are used for authorizing access.
-These keys are exchanged during the claiming process (usually during the provisioning of each agent).
+When Netdata Agents are connected to the Cloud, the communication happens via MQTT over Web Sockets over TLS, and public/private keys are used for authorizing access.
+These keys are exchanged during the connecting process (usually during the provisioning of each Agent).

 Authentication